 Omega-3 fatty acids are needed for normal brain function.
 Omega-3 fatty acids are known as essential fats because our bodies can’t make them, and so we need to include them in our diet.
 It has been known for some time that depression has been linked with a diet low in omega-3, and countries that consume a lot of these fats have lower incidence of this condition.

-Research has shown that fish oil, which is rich in the omega-3 fatty acids EPA and DHA are as effective as antidepressants in the treatment of depression .
+Research has shown that fish oil, which is rich in the omega-3 fatty acids EPA and DHA can be as effective as antidepressants in the treatment of depression .
 One theory as to why omega-3 essential fats are able to lift mood is that DHA primarily plays a role in developing neurons, while EPA is crucial for chemical signalling between brain cells and can influence levels of the feel-good neurotransmitter, serotonin .

 It has always been good advice to ‘eat your greens’, because dark leafy green vegetables such as spinach, chard and spring cabbage contain high amounts of folate.
 It has been demonstrated that people with depression tend to have lower blood levels of folate and lower dietary intake of folate compared to people without depression .